Air Force Blue: 2015: two-year-old season

-Air Force Blue began his racing career in a six furlong maiden race at the Curragh Racecourse on 24 May and started at odds of 4/1 in an eleven-runner field.
+Air Force Blue began his racing career in a six furlong maiden race at the Curragh Racecourse on 24 May and started at odds of 4 to 1 in an eleven-runner field.
 Ridden by Ryan Moore he led from the start, went clear of the field a furlong out and held off the late challenge of Rockaway Valley to win by a neck.
 The colt was then sent to England and moved up in class for the Group Two Coventry Stakes at Royal Ascot on 16 June.
 He took the lead a furlong from the finish but was overtaken and beaten two lengths by the Mark Johnston-trained Buratino.

 Air Force Blue faced Buratino again in the Group One Phoenix Stakes at the Curragh on 9 August and started 9/4 second favourite behind the English colt.
-The other five runners included Air Force Blue's stable companions Painted Cliffs (Railway Stakes) and Washington, D.C.(Windsor Castle Stakes) as well as Rockaway Valley.
-Ridden by his trainer's son Joseph O'Brien he was settled towards the rear of the field before accelerating into the lead a furlong out and drew clear to win by two lengths from Washington, D.C.with Buratino in third.
-After the race O'Brien commented "He won his maiden here and didn’t learn a lot, and was a baby going to Ascot.
+The other five runners included Air Force Blue's stable companions Painted Cliffs (Railway Stakes) and Washington, D.C.
+(Windsor Castle Stakes) as well as Rockaway Valley.
+Ridden by his trainer's son Joseph O'Brien he was settled towards the rear of the field before accelerating into the lead a furlong out and drew clear to win by two lengths from Washington, D.C., with Buratino in third.
+After the race O'Brien commented "He won his maiden here and didn't learn a lot, and was a baby going to Ascot.
 He settled, travelled and quickened up well today, and he was very professional.
 He put it to bed very quickly and he galloped out well".